marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 By using the (discounted) probability distribution $\lambda(x, t, \alpha^\star)$ and the Feynman-Kac formula, we obtain the same result as before.

-The general formulation takes into account a generic functional $J$ defined as
+The above procedure can be generalized to take into account a generic functional $J$ defined as

 $$
 J(\alpha) = \int_\Omega P(x, \alpha, u(x, 0, \alpha) dx